sinanshi/hic_report_16/report.md

 the software produced.
 All of our development is constantly updated in the GitHub platform which is accessible to all the allowed users.
 The installation process of our software aims to simplicity.
-The code is self-explanatory and well documented providing accessibility to the  (empowering?) users and future developers.
+The code is self-explanatory and well documented empowering users and future developers.
 Testings are conducted after any modification of code automatically on the Travis CI system.
 Overall this ensures the software to be a gateway to the data which plays a critical role in the future success of the community.